awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 **To update configuration files and create a source bundle\.**

 1. Modify the configuration files as follows\.
    + `.ebextensions/dev.config` – restricts access to your environment to your IP address to protect it during the WordPress installation process\.
-Replace the placeholder IP address near the top of the file with your public IP address\.
+Replace the placeholder IP address near the top of the file with the public IP address of the computer you'll use to access your environment's web site to [complete your WordPress installation](#php-hawordpress-tutorial-install)\.
+Depending on your network topology, you might need to use an IP address block\.
    + `.ebextensions/efs-create.config` – creates an EFS file system and mount points in each Availability Zone / subnet in your VPC\.
 Identify your default VPC and subnet IDs in the [Amazon VPC console](https://console.aws.amazon.com/vpc/home#subnets:filter=default)\.

 1. Create a [source bundle](applications-sourcebundle.md) containing the files in your project folder\.
 The following command creates a source bundle named `wordpress-beanstalk.zip`\.